k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

 * Grant permissions according to *scopes* provided in an access token:
   1. Create roles for the scopes - each scope should be mapped to a Fabric role.
-  2. Grant permission to each role, per requirements.
+  2. Grant permission to each role as required.

-  > By default, it is expected that scopes claim name is "scope".
-If other is sent - add this parameter ACCESS_TOKEN_SCOPE_PROPERTY_NAME to the config.ini and set its value (for example: ACCESS_TOKEN_SCOPE_PROPERTY_NAME="scp" ).
+  > By default, it is expected that the scope's claim name is "scope".
+If another is sent, add this parameter ACCESS_TOKEN_SCOPE_PROPERTY_NAME to the config.ini and set its value (for example: ACCESS_TOKEN_SCOPE_PROPERTY_NAME="scp" ).

-Fabric extends the standard OAuth authorization capabilities, beyond the provided scopes:
+Fabric extends the standard OAuth authorization capabilities beyond the provided scopes:
 The access token (JWT) can be sent with an extra optional payload parameter, representing the client ID.
-This ID should be mapped to APIKEY in Fabric and it should be granted permissions upon demand.
+This ID should be mapped to APIKEY in Fabric, and it should be granted the necessary permissions.
 By default, the name of this optional parameter is "client_id".

-Fabric follows the OAuth standards for verifying web services API calls.
+Fabric adheres to the OAuth standards for verifying web service API calls.
 When a client requests a web service:
 1. Fabric looks for a JWT access token at the `Authorization: Bearer` header.
 2. Fabric decodes the JWT and looks for the "kid" parameter.
-3. Fabric looks for the "kid" parameter in the JWK set; the set which is published by the Authorization server, is gained by Fabric.
+3. Fabric looks for the "kid" parameter in the JWK set; the set, which is published by the Authorization server, is gained by Fabric.
 4. Fabric verifies the JWT using the JWK matching key.

-> Note: Fabric, being the Resource Server, supports both OAuth grant types, i.e. *Authorization Code* and *Client Credentials*.
+Note: Fabric, as the Resource Server, supports both OAuth grant types, i.e., Authorization Code and Client Credentials.

 ### Basic Authentication

-Basic authentication, also known as *basic access authentication*, is a method for an HTTP user-agent to be authenticated by providing a user name and password, when making a request.
+Basic authentication, also known as Basic Access Authentication, is a method for an HTTP user-agent to authenticate itself by providing a username and password when making a request.
 The client sends HTTP requests with the `Authorization` header that contains the word `Basic` followed by a space and a base64-encoded string of `username:password`.

 **Note:** Basic authentication should only be used together with the HTTPS/SSL mechanism.
-For more information refer to [Fabric Hardening](/articles/99_fabric_infras/devops/03_fabric_api_and_ui_hardening.md).
+For more information, refer to [Fabric Hardening](/articles/99_fabric_infras/devops/03_fabric_api_and_ui_hardening.md).

-The authorization and permissions are done according to the roles which are assigned to the user, and their associated permissions.
-See [here](/articles/17_fabric_credentials/01_fabric_credentials_overview.md) for more information about API Keys, roles and permissions.
+The authorization and permissions are assigned according to the roles assigned to the user and their associated permissions.
+See [here](/articles/26_fabric_security/01_fabric_credentials_overview.md) for more information about API Keys, roles, and permissions.

 #### Browser Calls Helper

-The Fabric Basic Authentication mechanism provides a helper when calls are originated from a web browser which does not support request header sending.
+The Fabric Basic Authentication mechanism provides a helper when calls are originated from a web browser that does not support sending request headers.

 To activate the helper, add this additional parameter to the web service request: `basicAuth=true`.

-When activated, a browser popup will appear, when sending the request.
-The user can populate the popup fields with the username and password.
+When activated, a browser pop-up will appear when the request is sent.
+The user can populate the pop-up fields with the username and password.

 <img src="images/05_basic_auth_popup_helper.png">